Trackunit/developer-hub/api-docs/data-model.md

 ### AcTotalReactivePower

- The actual total Reactive Power (VAr) output on all 3 phases.
+ The actual total Reactive Power output on all 3 phases.
 Is an imaginary number representing then part of Apparent power which does not do any work, or more precisely VAr = sqrt(sqr(VA) - sqr(W)).
-Unit of measurement: _volt-ampere reactive_.
+Unit of measurement: _Volt-Ampere reactive_.

 ### PayloadTemperature